 Reservations & Cancellation Policy

 Reservations are required for private backcountry guides.
 A credit card is required to secure the booking.
 Reservations must be cancelled at least 24 hours prior to the scheduled lesson time.
-If a cancellation is made within 24 hours of the lesson, a $100 cancellation fee is charged.
+If a cancellation is made within 24 hours of the lesson, a cancellation fee equaling 50% of the backcountry guide price will be charged.
 For more information, call 1-800-450-0477 or 307-739-2779 or e-mail firstname.lastname@example.org.

 When venturing into the backcountry, be prepared.